frankstepanski/js-fullstack-course/readme.md

 ### 👥 Work Like a Real Development Team: Agile & Scrum

-This course doesn’t just teach you code — it teaches you **how professional engineering teams operate**.
+This course doesn't just teach you code — it teaches you **how professional engineering teams operate**.

-You’ll learn the foundations of Agile and the **Scrum** framework:
+You'll learn the foundations of Agile and the **Scrum** framework:

 - Sprint cycles
 - Daily standups
 - Sprint planning & retrospectives
 - Team roles: Developer, Product Owner, Scrum Master

+### 🏗️ Projects

+Four hands-on capstone projects are woven throughout the course — each one a milestone that applies everything learned up to that point.

+- **Project 01** — Static site built with HTML, CSS, and Git
+- **Project 02** — JavaScript-powered interactive application
+- **Project 03** — Full React application
+- **Project 04** — Full-stack app with a frontend, backend, and database

 ### 💼 Career Readiness: Job Search Prep